Home Coffee Journal logo Home Coffee Journal

 How to Dial In a V60 Recipe for Light Roast Single-Origin Beans

-1. Grind size — finer than you think (medium-fine, not medium)
+1. Grind size, finer than you think (medium-fine, not medium)

-2. Water temperature — 95–96°C (203–205°F), near boiling
+2. Water temperature, 95–96°C (203–205°F), close to boiling

-3. Total brew time — 3:00–3:45 for a 15 g dose
+3. Total brew time, 3:00–3:45 for a 15 g dose on a Hario V60 02

 Parameter Value Why